-Another reason for Pap and HPV co-testing is that cervical cancer is almost always caused by HPV.
-But most women with HPV never develop cervical cancer.
+Another reason for co-testing is that cervical cancer is almost always caused by HPV.
+But most females with HPV never develop cervical cancer.

-Some women might not need to have Pap tests anymore.
-This includes women over age 65 who have had three normal Pap tests in a row and haven’t had abnormal test results in the past 10 years.
+Some women might not need to have Pap tests eventually.
+This includes women over age 65 who’ve had three normal Pap tests in a row and haven’t had abnormal test results in the past 10 years.

-Also, women who have had their uterus and cervix removed, known as a hysterectomy, and have no history of abnormal Pap tests or cervical cancer may not need them, either.
+Also, women who’ve had their uterus and cervix removed — a procedure known as a hysterectomy — and have no history of abnormal Pap tests or cervical cancer may not need them, either.

 Talk to your doctor about when and how often you should have a Pap test.